Why (Glamma Kid song)

 "Why" is a song by British dancehall musician Glamma Kid.
 It was released on 15 November 1999 as the fourth single from his debut album, Kidology (2000).
 A top 10 hit, the song peaked at No. 10 on the UK Singles Chart.
-The song features vocals from singers Marcelle Duprey and Rita Campbell, and heavily interpolates the 1982 Carly Simon hit, "Why".
+The song features vocals from singers Marcelle Duprey and Rita Campbell, and heavily interpolates Carly Simon’s 1982 song "Why".